andreasvc/disco-dop/docs/fileformats.rst

     (S (VP (VB 0=is) (JJ 2=)) (NP 1=) (?
 3=?))
     (VP (VB 0=is) (JJ 2=rich))

-The sentence on the right must still contain the right amount of spaces corresponding to the indices in the tree, but terminals can have a length of 0.

 There is an extra case that should be handled, which is how to represent a discontinuous frontier non-terminal.
 This requires expressing how the spans of